dashkite/rio/docs/reference.md

 To declare a Custom Element with no Shadow DOM, use the `extends` option to inherit from a built-in element.

+You typically would access this mixin factory by setting the `tag` property of a Gadget definition, rather than calling it directly.

 ##### Example: With Tacit Shadow DOM

 ```coffee